We aim to provide an environment where all children are able to achieve their potential.

 The school’s Special Educational Needs Co-ordinator is Mrs Chapman (Assistant headteacher and Designated safeguarding Lead) and she will be happy to discuss any concerns parents may have with regard to the school’s Additional Needs or SEND provision.

-Please click on SEND Inclusion Policy at the top of this page to read our SEND policy.
+Please click on SEND Inclusion Policy at the bottom of this page to read our SEND policy.

 Middlesbrough Local Offer